bookofproofs/bookofproofs.github.io/_sources/history/20th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Walker_Arthur/">Geoffrey Walker</a>

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Gentzen/">Gerhard Gentzen</a>
-: Gentzen invented a 'natural deduction' which provided a logic closer to mathematical reasoning than the systems proposed by Frege, Russell and Hilbert.
+: Gentzen invented a 'natural deduction' which provided a logic closer to mathematical reasoning than the systems proposed by <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Frege/">Frege</a>, <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Russell/">Russell</a> and <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Hilbert/">Hilbert</a>.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Nakano/">Hidegorô Nakano</a>